stffrdhrn/stffrdhrn.github.io/_drafts/relocs_tls_impl.md

    in `sym_hashes`.
 how many got entries required
    got.offset where in the got the value is

+Now that we have a bit of understanding of the [data structures](https://lwn.net/Articles/193245/) we can look to the link alforithm.

+The link process in the GNU Linker can be thought of in phases.

 ### Phase 1 - Book Keeping (check_relocs)